unix/next-password/README.md

 *NextPassword's* edge function code is isolated from the client code, so they don't have to interact with each other at all.
 The size of the middleware is about `3.9kb`(gzipped), Auth component are approximately `20kb`(gzipped, can be cached).

-In addition, *NextPassword* supports server-side rendering styles, refer to [server-render styles](https://github.com/unix/next-password/blob/master/examples/with-server-styles).
+In addition, *NextPassword* supports server-side rendering styles, this allows you to package styles in the first html text to improve the first screen experience, or to render metadata for sharing on social media. refer to [server-render styles](https://github.com/unix/next-password/blob/master/examples/with-server-styles).

 <br/>